 Samir Sonti, School of Labor and Urban Studies, City University of New York

-This opening session will consider the contributions of Working-Class New York and suggest the challenges and possibilities for progressive urban change.
+This opening session considers the contributions of Working-Class New York and suggest the challenges and possibilities for progressive urban change.

 Chair/commentator: Kimberly Phillips-Fein, Professor of History, New York University